Ah, the Windows 11 Start menu — nobody wanted it to change from Windows 10. Nobody needed it to change. And nobody liked it once Microsoft changed it.

 You've now successfully and desperately clung on to the past, and have a classically themed Windows Start menu.

-If you're looking for more Windows 11 tips, you might interested in reading our guides on how to uninstall programs on Windows 11, how to install Android apps on Windows 11 and how to enable clipboard history on Windows.
+If you're looking for more Windows 11 tips, you might interested in reading our guides on how to open Task Manager on Windows, how to uninstall programs on Windows 11, how to install Android apps on Windows 11 and how to enable clipboard history on Windows.
 If you're having some issues with external storage, make sure you read our article on how to fix an external hard drive that's not showing up.